 Orexigen Therapeutics, Inc. is a biopharmaceutical company focused on the treatment of obesity.
 Orexigen developed Contrave® (naltrexone HCI/bupropion HCI) Extended-Release Tablets, which is approved in the United States.
-Orexigen's strategy for naltrexone HCI/bupropion HCI is to pursue marketing authorizations worldwide and pharmaceutical partnerships for global commercialization.
-Orexigen’s partner for North America, Takeda Pharmaceuticals, will commercialize CONTRAVE in the United States, Canada and Mexico.
-Orexigen has submitted an application for marketing authorization for naltrexone SR/bupropion SR in Europe, with potential approval later in 2014.
-The Company is also seeking a partner for its other product candidate, Empatic™, which has completed Phase 2 clinical trials.
+Orexigen’s partner for North America, Takeda Pharmaceuticals, markets CONTRAVE in the United States.

 Important Safety Information for Contrave

 CONTRAVE can cause serious side effects of suicidal thoughts or actions.
 One of the ingredients in CONTRAVE is bupropion HCl.
 Bupropion has caused some people to have suicidal thoughts or actions or unusual changes in behavior, whether or not they are taking medicines used to treat depression.
 Bupropion may increase suicidal thoughts or actions in some children, teenagers, and young adults within the first few months of treatment.
 If you already have depression or other mental illnesses, taking bupropion may cause it to get worse, especially within the first few months of treatment.